willhbr/willhbr.github.io/_posts/2023/2023-06-08-pod-the-container-manager.md

 I've been working on a project to make development using containers easier (specifically [Podman](https://podman.io)), to remove dependency conflicts, and make it easier to run applications on other servers.

-The project is called `pod`, you can learn more at [pod.willhbr.net](https://pod.willhbr.net) or [willhbr/pod on GitHub](https://github.com/willhbr/pod).
+The project is called `pod`, you can learn more at on [Codeberg](https://codeberg.org/willhbr/pod).
 It's a wrapper around the `podman` command-line tool, with the aim of reducing the amount of boilerplate commands you have to type.

 Local versions of both [this website](https://github.com/willhbr/willhbr.github.io/blob/main/pods.yaml) and [my photos website](https://github.com/willhbr/sturdy-guacamole/blob/main/pods.yaml) have been using `pod` for a while.
 This has made it really easy to run a server while I've been making changes, as well as allowing me to easily daemonise the server and have it continue to run in the background.